unytics/bigfunctions/docs/framework.md

     To change that, see the previous FAQ item which show how to define specific parameters for cloud run.

-??? note "How to generate key pair for secret encryption / decryption"
+??? note "How to generate key pair for encryption / decryption of secrets contained in arguments"

-    In order not to pass secrets in plain text in function arguments, bigfunctions provide a mechanism to encrypt a secret on the documentation page of a function (for example [here](https://unytics.io/bigfunctions/bigfunctions/send_mail_with_gmail/#encrypt-your-secrets)).
+    In order not to pass secrets in plain text in function arguments, bigfunctions provides a mechanism to encrypt a secret on the documentation page of a function (for example [here](https://unytics.io/bigfunctions/bigfunctions/send_mail_with_gmail/#encrypt-your-secrets)).
     Only the given function will be able to decrypt it for the given users.

     For this to work you need to: